joemoose/dungeoneers.d20/docs/appendix-a-reference.md

 - Once HP is depleted, take damage to STR or DEX.
 - After taking STR or DEX damage, make the respective attribute save.
 On failure, take a *Wounded* constraint and become incapacitated.
-- If two attributes besides LUCK are reduced to zero, you die.
+- If STR or DEX is reduced to zero, you die.

 ## Healing